gdtk-uq/gdtk/website/content/docs/tools/python-library.md

 title: Python library
 weight: 40
 ---

-# Gas-dynamic tool-kit for Python
+## Loadable library for Python
+The loadable library comes with `eilmer` as top-level namespace.
+Within that namespace, there are packages for gas models, flow analysis, geometry construction and general numerical methods.

+### Gas-dynamic functions

-This library provides access to functions for the thermochemical gas model and, built on top of that, simple state-to-state and stream-tube flow analysis functions.
+This package provides access to functions for the thermochemical gas model and, built on top of that, simple state-to-state and stream-tube flow analysis functions.

-There is also a collection of geometric functions.
+### Geometry functions
+The collection of geometric functions is built to look like the Lua functions for constructing geometric objects in Eilmer.

 ## Getting started